CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/README.md

 * Tokenization
 * Optional stopword removal
 * Data formatting for each model (e.g., BOW for LDA, TF-IDF for LSA, embeddings for BERT models)

+The text will first be normalized by lowercasing all words and cleaning out punctuation, emojis, URLs, usernames, and other non-ASCII or irrelevant characters.
+Named Entity Recognition will be used to anonymize identifiable information so the topic model does not capture specific names as topics.
+After normalization, the text will be tokenized, stop words and extremely common or rare tokens will be removed, and very short or non-informative tokens will be filtered out.
+Multi-word expressions (such as common bigrams or trigrams) may be detected and preserved to keep meaningful phrases intact.
+Finally, the remaining tokens will be lemmatized so that different inflected forms of the same word are reduced to a shared base form.

 ### **Train/Val/Test Split**